IAN-QHAMAU/gridlock/README.md

 Tic-tac-toe is small enough that this can be done completely, which is why the result is a computer that genuinely cannot be beaten.
-The larger boards are too big to search exhaustively, so it searches as deep as it can within about a second and a half, using several standard techniques to search further in the same time.
+The larger boards are too big to search exhaustively, so it searches as deep as it can within about a second and a half, using several standard techniques to get further in the same time.

 Two bugs found during development are worth recording, since both are easy to make and hard to notice: